 - Get Involved

-In Chicago, there is a large disparity between treatment and survivorship.
-Since 2011, breast cancer mortality is 40% higher in African-American women compared to Caucasian women.
-Also, African-American women and Latinas are more likely to be diagnosed with late-stage breast cancer than Caucasian women.
-We ask for your support to help us improve breast cancer healthcare for all in Chicagoland.
+At Susan G. Komen, our mission is to save lives by meeting the most critical needs in our community and investing in breakthrough research to prevent and cure breast cancer.
+In Chicago, there exists a large disparity between treatment and survivorship.
+Since 2011, breast cancer mortality is 44 percent higher in African American women compared to Caucasian women and African-American and Latina women are more likely to be diagnosed with last-stage cancer than Caucasian women.
+We ask your support to help us to achieve improving breast healthcare for all women in Chicagoland.

-At this inaugural event, Komen Chicago will celebrate individuals who have FIRED UP the Chicagoland community by helping to:
+For our 20th Anniversary event, Komen Chicago will celebrate individuals who have BRIDGED THE GAP with the Chicagoland community by helping: